Joint Learning using Mixture-of-Expert-Based Representation for Speech Enhancement and Robust Emotion Recognition: Experimental Settings

 \subsection{Implementation Details}

-We implement our proposed Sparse MERIT framework using the WavLM Large model \cite{chen_2022_1} as the shared self-supervised backbone.
+We implement our proposed Sparse MERIT framework\footnote{ Code will be publicly available at: \url{https://github.com/RogerTzeng/Sparse-MERIT}} using the WavLM Large model \cite{chen_2022_1} as the shared self-supervised backbone.
 WavLM Large is a 24-layer transformer model pre-trained on 94K hours of both clean and noisy speech.
 It has demonstrated strong performance across a wide range of speech processing tasks, including SER and SE, as shown in the \emph{speech processing universal performance benchmark} (SUPERB) \cite{yang_2021_1, tsai_2022_1} and recent works \cite{naini_2025_1, hung_2022_1}.
 This versatility, along with its robustness to noise, makes WavLM well-suited for our MTL framework.

 Following the WavLM backbone, we apply our proposed MoE integration layer to process the concatenated multi-layer representations.
 The input to the MoE has a dimensionality of $1,024 \times 25$, formed by concatenating the hidden states from the input to the transformer encoder (pre-layer representation) together with the outputs from all 24 transformer layers (each of dimensionality 1,024).
 The MoE module consists of $N=3$ experts.
 Each expert first reduces the input dimension from $25 \times 1,024$ to 4,096 and then projects it into a 1,024-dimensional output.
 This design compresses the high-dimensional concatenated input into a compact task-adapted representation suitable for the downstream processing.